Tanjingw/Tanjingw.github.io/content/publication/shengyu/index.md

 ---
-title: 'What Influences Fertility Plans of China Migrant Populations?
-Mechanism Analysis Based on House Prices Perspective'
+title: 'What Influences Fertility Plan of China Migrant?
+Mechanism Analysis Based on House Price Perspective'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here